 Much of what we do is framed by tacit cultural rules about:

-• the ways we teach and learn;
+• the ways we teach and learn

-• the curriculum intent, design and content; and
+• the curriculum intent, design and content

-• our attitudes and values about schooling and education.
+• our attitudes and values about schooling and education

 People tend to take their own culture for granted, notice what's different about other people's cultures.
 In an educational setting, even well-intentioned teachers and students can say, do or teach things that seem strange or offensive to others.
 Sometimes doing what seems "normal" means unintentionally excluding others from participating fully.